 At the same time, there has been an increase in the number of older people living with HIV experiencing age-related diseases.
-A 2014 study confirmed that age-related illnesses, particularly heart and kidney disease, were more common in older people who were living with HIV.
+Age-related illnesses, particularly heart and kidney disease, are more common in older people living with HIV.

-We have carried out research among the first generation of people growing older with HIV – you can read more in our Uncharted Territory report.
+We have carried out research among the first generation of people growing older with HIV – you can read more in the Uncharted Territory report [PDF].

 What is happening to my body as I get older?